akasokan99/kata_cloudNurdz/README.md

   **Scope:**
       Requirements that needs to be met as part of this Kata are as follows:
 		 1. The Trip management portal shall allow users to view all of their existing reservations either through desktop browser or through their mobile device app or browser.
 		 2. The application shall interface with the airline, hotel and car rental interface system through the existing agency reservation business API’s to automatically load reservations and display it in the dashboard.
 		 3. Customers shall have the ability to add existing reservations manually to the dashboard.
 		 4. Customers shall have an option to group the trip information and the system shall not display the expired reservation.
 		 5. Customers shall share the trip information through social media websites.

-****Solution Approach****
+****Solution Approach:****

 **Architecture Challenges :**